 Lettering and Alphabets by J. Albert Cavanagh

-I was hopeful that this book would be a great source of inspiration for hand lettering, but it’s really more about precise styles like already established fonts—for use in advertising and other mock ups—rather than the somewhat imperfect style of hand lettering that I enjoy.
+I was hopeful that this book would be a great source of inspiration for hand lettering.
+Still, it’s more about precise styles like already established fonts—for use in advertising and other mock-ups—rather than the somewhat imperfect hand lettering style that I enjoy.
 I’m going to send this one back as well and try Zenspirations: Letters & Patterning instead.

-I had originally gotten these pencils for the girls because of the constant pencil sharpening and tip breaking in our house, but it wasn’t long before I packed them away because they were either tapping them incessantly (causing the leads to feed out and break), losing them or even breaking off the ends (seriously?!).
-However, I love having a pencil that is always sharp, and I’m enjoying using these for my doodle sketches, especially for lettering where I’m not as confident or skilled.
+I had originally gotten these pencils for the girls because of the constant pencil sharpening and tip breaking in our house.
+Still, it wasn’t long before I packed them away because they were either tapping them incessantly (causing the leads to feed out and break), losing them or even breaking off the ends (seriously?!).
+However, I love having a pencil that is always sharp, and I enjoy using these for my doodle sketches, especially for lettering, where I’m not as confident or skilled.

 Sakura Micron Ink Pens: 6-Piece Black Set, 8-Piece 01 Pens in Assorted Colors, 8-Piece 05 Pens in Assorted Colors

-Any good office supplies geek knows that Sharpies are a staple supply, and I love these as part of my art supplies as well.
+Any good office supplies geek knows that Sharpies are a staple supply, and I also love these as part of my art supplies.
 The colors are vibrant, and the precision tip really does offer precision.
-However, these should only be used on a heavier weight paper because they will bleed through.
+However, these should only be used on heavier-weight paper because they will bleed through.

 These pens—also known as markers in layman’s terms—offer a variety of great colors, but they’re not my favorite.
 The tip isn’t as precise as I’d like for smaller doodles, and I’m often disappointed to realize that the color doesn’t match the barrel of the marker.
 They are, however, the girls’ favorite.